appt-org/appt-website/README.md

 <CodeSample id="accessibility-label">
 ```

-Optionally, the `platform` parameter can be used to only display a code sample for a specific platform, such as `android.
+Optionally, the `platform` parameter can be used to only display a code sample for a specific platform, such as `android`.

 ```jsx
 <CodeSample id="accessibility-label" platform="android">